isaiahtx/Schtoics/README.md

 # Installation

 12/25/2020: .exe added!
 Go to [releases](https://github.com/isaiahtx/Schtoics/releases/) in order to get it.
-The instructions are the exact same, just run the .exe.
+The instructions are the exact same, just run the `Schtoics.exe` included in the zip folder.
+Make sure the `geckodriver.exe` file is in the same folder as `Schtoics.exe`.
 If using a .html file, simply place the .html file in the same folder as the directory in which the .exe file is located.

 Requires Python 3.
 Install the required python packages with `pip install -r requirements.txt`.
 [Geckodriver](https://github.com/mozilla/geckodriver/releases) and [Firefox](https://www.mozilla.org/en-US/firefox/) both need to be installed and added to your PATH.